-On Wednesday, November 18 at 7pm Eastern, HxA members and affiliates are invited to our next virtual panel, Open Letters and Open Inquiry, featuring Agnes Callard, Adam Ellwanger, Mark Lilla, and Mariano Sana.
-This panel will consider open letters as a means to effect change, the rationale and processes for writing and responding to open letters, and how to engage with critics while advancing open inquiry and viewpoint diversity.
+On Wednesday, November 18 at 7pm Eastern, HxA members and affiliates were invited to our next virtual panel, Open Letters and Open Inquiry, featuring Agnes Callard, Adam Ellwanger, Mark Lilla, and Mariano Sana.
+This panel considered open letters as a means to effect change, the rationale and processes for writing and responding to open letters, and how to engage with critics while advancing open inquiry and viewpoint diversity.

 Open Letters and Open Inquiry: A Panel Conversation

 Agnes Callard is an associate professor of philosophy at the University of Chicago, and the author of “Aspiration: The Agency of Becoming.”
 She writes a monthly column on public philosophy at The Point magazine.

 Adam Ellwanger is a full professor of English at the University of Houston – Downtown, where he studies rhetorical theory, writing, and public discourse.
 He also serves at the director of the graduate program in rhetoric and composition.
 Earlier this year, he published his new book “Metanoia: Rhetoric, Authenticity, and the Transformation of the Self.”
 In addition to his academic research, he regularly writes political commentary for websites like Quillette, Human Events, The Federalist, American Greatness, and New Discourses.
 Ellwanger is the author of a recent letter on campus culture signed by over 170 professors and published at The American Mind, a website of the Claremont Institute.